-Chairman of Prescient Healthcare Group, Oxtex and Satie8.
+Chairman of Phastar, Prescient Healthcare Group, and Oxford Medical Products.

 Nicholas Edwards graduated in Physiological Sciences from The Queen’s College, Oxford in 1982 and then completed his training in Clinical Medicine (BM, BCh) at Green College (now Green Templeton College), Oxford in 1985.
 After research into the use of Artificial Intelligence to perform medical diagnosis, he completed house jobs in Cardiology and General Surgery before joining Andersen Consulting in 1986.
 He spent 18 years with Andersen Consulting (now known as Accenture), including 8 years as a partner, and was the global leader of Accenture’s Pharmaceutical R&D business.
 Typical projects with global pharmaceutical companies included :

 - Helping to build a global, world class drug development function from businesses based in Germany, France and the United States.

 - Developing a drug research strategy for a major pharmaceutical company with centres on multiple sites to ensure that they worked together to a unified vision.